Jyrks/CryptoCollector/README.md

 create database etherbase;

-Grant all privileges to user for that database: grant all privileges on database things to tester;
+Grant all privileges to user for that database: grant all privileges on database etherbase to tester;